MohammadrezaDindarloo/SVO/README.md

 ```
 rosbag play my_video.bag
 ```
 Now you should see the video with tracked features (green) and in RViz how the camera moves.

-If you want to see the number of tracked features, fps and tracking quality, run the GUI.
+For more instructions visit SVO wiki. (https://github.com/uzh-rpg/rpg_svo/wiki)